We have information you must know before you buy the Corvette.

 Several Z06 body and chassis changes are not visible.
 The frame is made entirely of hydro-formed aluminum (the standard Vettes have steel rails), with a magnesium engine cradle, and its fenders are formed from ultra-light carbon fiber.
 As a result, and despite a heavier engine and drivetrain, the Z06 weighs only 3,175 pounds.

-Take the Z06 and move the theme further along and you arrive at, generally, the ZR1, which has some of its own distinctive features.
-Chief among them is probably the transparent section in the hood, which allows the proud owner to show off the engine without having to actually do anything except point, as if even that will be required, once one of these things gets parked in a crowd of Corvette enthusiasts.
+The ZR1 takes this further with its own features.
+A transparent section in the hood allows the proud owner to show off the engine without having to actually do anything except point, as if even that will be required, once one of these things gets parked in a crowd of Corvette enthusiasts.

 The Corvette cabin features premium soft surfaces, nice grain in the materials and elegant tailoring.
 The dashboard is finished in a soft material that feels rich to the touch.
 Real metal accents are used, but they don't generate glare.
 The electronics displays serve the driver without getting in the way.

 The steering wheel is relatively small.
 It feels good in the hands and affords a good view of the instruments.

 The seats are comfortable and fairly easy to adjust, though moving the manually operated backrest forward is a problem because your weight is invariably resting on it when you want to adjust it.
 Sitting in the Corvette evokes that feeling of sitting deep down in a massive machine.
 There's plenty of headroom and the windshield doesn't seem too close to the driver's face.
 Hefty side bolstering on the optional sport seats, even more so with those in the Z06, makes it more difficult to slide in, but the bolsters squeeze around the thighs and torso and hold the driver like Velcro.